RVARELAT/Custom-Language-Website/final-project.md

 Flano fleoton: "Kisaja!"
 (family said (Love to you!))
 ```
 > English Translation: The family gather to enjoy food.
 The man is a grandfather.
 The woman is a grandmother.
 The family saw the turkey.
 They like turkey.
 The family shared the turkey.
-Tt was good.
+It was good.
 The family is happy.
 The family said: "Love to you!"

 # **pe śloen (more learn):**
 - [https://docs.google.com/spreadsheets/d/17JDGkP2TwkBPJFh6fUggEH7St0lyZgd386_Vo5hzYV0/edit#gid=0](https://docs.google.com/spreadsheets/d/17JDGkP2TwkBPJFh6fUggEH7St0lyZgd386_Vo5hzYV0/edit#gid=0)